Deep $\Pi^0_1$ Classes: Examples of deep classes

-\begin{itemize} \item[] (2.1) First, we wait for a stage~$s$ at which $\M(T_N)[s] > 2^{-k}$. \item[](2.2) If at some stage $s$ this occurs, we remove one or several of the nodes of $T[s]$ at level~$N$ such that the total $\M[s]$-weight of these nodes is at least $\delta(k)$ for a certain function $\delta$, and then go back to Step 2. \end{itemize}
+\item[](2.2) If at some stage $s$ this occurs, we remove one or several of the nodes of $T[s]$ at level~$N$ such that the total $\M[s]$-weight of these nodes is at least $\delta(k)$ for a certain function $\delta$, and then go back to Step 2. \end{itemize}

 (3) Each execution of Step 2 (removing nodes from~$T[s]$ for some $s$) comes at a cost $\gamma(k)$ for some $k$, and we need to make sure that we do not go over some maximal total cost $\Gamma(k)$ throughout the execution of the $k$-strategy. \\